Karlo Letica: Hajduk Split and lower division loans

 Letica kicked off his career with Hajduk Split in 2015 after arriving to the academy in 2008.
 He spent the initial years in loan spells.
 His first loan spell came in February 2015, when he joined Mosor of the third tier along with five other Hajduk players.
 His second loan spell was to NK Val of the same tier.
 In August 2016, he was loaned off again, this time to second tier club Rudeš where he made his debut in the Croatian Football Cup qualifiers.

 In August 2017, Letica made his debut for Hajduk when he featured in a 1–0 league victory against Slaven Belupo where he kept a clean sheet.
 On 11 March 2018, Letica scored his first professional goal in additional time against Istra 1961 for a 3–2 victory.

-Letica gained international media attention in early 2018 after a series of impressive performances for Hajduk Split, including scoring a dramatic last-minute goal against Istra 1961 as a goalkeeper.
-His performances led to his appearance on the front page of the Spanish sports daily Marca, where he was highlighted as one of Europe’s most promising young goalkeepers.
+During that time, he was linked with Real Madrid.

-Club Brugge
+Club Brugge and loans

 On 15 June 2018, Letica moved abroad and signed a four-year contract with Belgian club Club Brugge.

-SPAL (loan)

 On 20 August 2019, Letica joined Italian Serie A club SPAL on loan with an option to buy.

-Sampdoria (loan)

 On 5 October 2020, Letica joined Italian Serie A club Sampdoria on loan with an option to buy.